CosmicSpagetti/quantified_self/README.md

 ### POST /api/v1/foods

 Creates a new food in the database.
+Name and calories are required as form input.

+**Returns a 400 error if required information is not supplied.**

 Request:
 ```